sverweij/mscgen_js/msgenny.md

 - simplified syntax a.c.t. mscgen
 - automatic declaration of entities
+- explicit declaration of entities possible (to make the order explicit)
 - supports all arcs mscgen does
 - supports all options mscgen does
 - supports labels